Large-scale optical compression of free-space using an experimental three-lens spaceplate: Introduction

 In the next section, we theoretically demonstrate how this three-lens design can be used to attain free-space compression on a much larger scale than previous spaceplate designs.
 In Section \ref{sec:exp}, we experimentally demonstrate the three-lens spaceplate and characterize its performance for a number of lens choices.
 We show how it can be straightforwardly inserted into the design of long imaging systems, even if they are broadband.
 In Section \ref{sec:fundamentalLimits}, we outline some fundamental theoretical limits on the performance of the three-lens spaceplate.
-We focus on compression ratio, NA, and bandwidth, which recent work has identified trade-offs between \autocite{Chen2021, Shastri2022} for other spaceplate designs.
-In the last two sections, we compare and contrast the three-lens design to related optical systems and discuss prospects for its application.
+We focus on compression ratio, NA, and bandwidth, which recent work has identified trade-offs between \cite{Chen2021, Shastri2022, Mrnka2022} for other spaceplate designs.
+In the last two sections, we compare and contrast the three-lens design to related optical systems, such as the telephoto lens and Cassegrain reflector, and discuss prospects for its application.